-In March 2016, we adopted our Rights Plan.
-Pursuant to our Rights Plan, subject to limited exceptions, upon (i) a person or group obtaining ownership of 15% or more of our common shares or (ii) the commencement or announcement of an intention to make a tender offer or exchange offer, the consummation of which would result in the beneficial ownership by a person or group of 15% or more of our common shares, in each case, without the approval of our board of directors, each Right will entitle the holders, other than the Acquiring Person, to buy, at an exercise price of \$30.00, one one-thousandth of a share of our newly created series A junior participating preferred shares, or the Series A Preferred Shares.
+In March 2016, we adopted our Rights Agreement.
+Pursuant to our Rights Agreement, subject to limited exceptions, upon (i) a person or group obtaining ownership of 15% or more of our common shares or (ii) the commencement or announcement of an intention to make a tender offer or exchange offer, the consummation of which would result in the beneficial ownership by a person or group of 15% or more of our common shares, in each case, without the approval of our board of directors, each Right will entitle the holders, other than the Acquiring Person, to buy, at an exercise price of \$30.00, one one-thousandth of a share of our newly created series A junior participating preferred shares (the "Series A Preferred Shares").
 Holders are entitled to receive, in lieu of each one one-thousandths of a Series A Preferred Share, common shares having a market value at that time of twice the Right's exercise price.
 Our board of directors is entitled to redeem the Rights at \$0.001 per Right at any time before the Rights are exercisable.
-We refer to the person who acquired 15% or more of the outstanding common shares of the Company as the "Acquiring Person."
-In March 2017, we amended our Rights Plan to extend its term for a 12-month period and, in March 2018, we amended it to extend its term for an additional 12-month period.
-In June 2017, we amended our Rights Plan in connection with the execution of the Amalgamation Agreement.
-As described above, on March 5, 2018, the Company filed a lawsuit in the Court of Chancery of the State of Delaware seeking a determination whether the Shareholder Group had triggered our Rights Plan by forming a group holding approximately 45% of the Company's outstanding shares, in excess of the plan's threshold of 15%, and acting in concert prior to the 2017 AGM.
+We refer to the person who acquired 15% or more of the outstanding common shares of Sinovac Antigua as the "Acquiring Person."
+In February 2019, we amended and restated our Rights Agreement to extend its term until February 2020.
+As described above, on March 5, 2018, Sinovac Antigua filed a lawsuit in the Court of Chancery of the State of Delaware seeking a determination whether the Shareholder Group had triggered our Rights Agreement by forming a group holding approximately 45% of Sinovac Antigua's outstanding shares, in excess of the plan's threshold of 15%, and acting in concert prior to the 2017 AGM.